-The outlook looks promising as the government continues with its infrastructure plans, given various government initiatives such as the Energy Strategy 2050, the Sheikh Zayed Housing Programme, and the Dubai Tourism Strategy.
+The outlook looks promising as the government continues with its infrastructure plans through various government initiatives, such as the Energy Strategy 2050, the Sheikh Zayed Housing Programme, and the Dubai Tourism Strategy.

-Infrastructure projects are a key part of the UAE's economic expansion, as not only the emirate but the overall Gulf Cooperation Council (GCC) region still has huge infrastructure needs, as it seeks to build efficient transport and logistics networks as well as reliable supplies of clean energy.
+Infrastructure projects are a key part of the country’s economic expansion, as the Emirate and GCC region have huge infrastructure needs.
+Thus, it seeks to build efficient transport and logistics networks and reliable supplies of clean energy.

-Also, Israel and the UAE have reached a historic deal to normalize ties opening up investment opportunities.
+Also, Israel and the United Arab Emirates reached a historic deal to normalize ties, opening up investment opportunities.
 The countries agreed to develop a joint strategy to boost cooperation in the energy sector.
 Abu Dhabi aims to sustain long-term growth.
-In the long-term, investments in Abu Dhabi's commercial building sector will help to offset an expected decline following the conclusion of Expo 2020.
-Abu Dhabi's share of the pipeline is estimated to grow in the coming years, as the government prioritizes efforts to expand the emirate's economic base beyond oil.
-Abu Dhabi's ambitions in the commercial infrastructure space, its government aims to attract 7.9 million tourists annually by 2030 under the auspices of its Abu Dhabi 2030 Plan.
-Furthermore, the emirate hopes to expand its retail and office space to 4 million and 7.5 million square meters by 2030.
+In the long-term, investments in Abu Dhabi's commercial building sector will help offset an expected decline following Expo 2020.
+Abu Dhabi's share of the pipeline is estimated to grow in the coming years as the government prioritizes efforts to expand the Emirate's economic base beyond oil.
+Abu Dhabi's government aims to attract 7.9 million tourists annually by 2030 under the auspices of its Abu Dhabi 2030 Plan.
+Furthermore, the Emirate hopes to expand its retail and office space to 4 million and 7.5 million square meters by 2030.

-The UAE has about half of the pipeline value of Saudi Arabia with about USD 288 billion of planned projects.
-An additional concern for the UAE construction is that the USD 125 billion of future projects in the UAE is low compared to the USD 145 billion of projects in execution, suggesting a shrinking market.
+The United Arab Emirates has about half of the pipeline value of Saudi Arabia, with USD 288 billion in planned projects.
+An additional concern for the UAE construction is that the USD 125 billion of future projects in the country is low compared to the USD 145 billion of projects in execution, suggesting a shrinking market.

 The UAE construction market is highly competitive, with the presence of major international players.
-The UAE construction market presents opportunities for growth during the forecast period, which is expected to further drive market competition.
-With a few players holding a significant share, the market studied has an observable level of consolidation.
+It presents opportunities for growth during the forecast period, which is expected to further drive market competition.
+With a few players holding a significant share, the market has an observable level of consolidation

 Table of Contents